 You can read about the results of the static campaign here.

 For the mobile measurements, we and cyclists worked together to gain insights into fine dust pollution.
 The goal is for cyclists to measure their daily commute and find out how congested their routes are.
-Potential volunteers were targeted using flyers and Instagram.
+Potential volunteers were targeted using flyers and dissemination support from initiatives in the mobility sector such as Changing Cities, through platforms like Instagram and newsletters.
 The response exceeded our expectations.
 Within a week, over 70 people expressed their interest, prompting us to close recruitment due to capacity constraints.

 As with the static measurements, the introductory workshop focused on raising awareness about traffic and air quality, introducing the topic in a playful manner and also providing information about the citizen science approach.
 The 60 minute workshop was not enough to answer all the questions, so an additional session was organised online.